SciRooPlot/SciRooPlot/README.md

 // xml file and then read it into your program via plotManager.LoadInputDataFiles("/path/to/inputFiles.XML");

-// now that we know where to look for the data, we can start creating plot(s).
+// now that we know where to look for the data, we can start creating plots
-// the plot will be handed over to the manager after it was created and defined { // -----------------------------------------------------------------------
+// each plot will be handed over to the manager after it was defined { // -----------------------------------------------------------------------
   // create the Plot object
   Plot plot("myPlot1", "myFigureGroup"); // plots are organized in user defined figure groups